fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 device
   The device item specifies the physical device to use if the modbus-RTU protocol has been specified.
 This would normally be the /dev entry for a serial device that implements RS-232 or RS-485.
-This shoudl connect to the hardware interface to whuch your modbus device is connected.
+This should connect to the hardware interface to which your modbus device is connected.

 baud